-Maybe it’s because I am a lifelong Nebraskan with deep farm roots.
+Maybe it’s because I am a lifelong Nebraskan with deep farm roots and help my brother manage our farm.
 Maybe it’s because I am a person with an outgoing, assertive personality who thoroughly enjoys interacting with people.
 Maybe it’s because of what I do for living and my employer.
 Maybe it’s because I am pride myself on being a legal hunter as well as an ethical hunter.
 Maybe it’s because I work at it.

 I don’t know for sure.

 But honestly, I have never had difficulty obtaining and maintaining permission to hunt on private land with good habitat and abundant game.
 I feel the quest for private land access to hunt is simply part of the overall hunting experience itself, although it is one of paramount importance in a state such as Nebraska where 97 percent of the land is held in private ownership.

 Over the years, I’ve developed numerous personal bonds with landowners that have gone far, far beyond my interest in hunting.
 These landowners have become “family!”
 I have attended their graduations, weddings, anniversaries, funerals, etc. and get this, me and my family are even invited to pick fresh sweet corn from some of their fields about the first or second week of August!

 However, don’t get me wrong, I fully realize that one of the biggest obstacles to hunters these days is getting permission to hunt private land.
 It certainly is not an easy task.
 In fact, it can be downright daunting.
 The good ole’ days are a distant memory when the ends of weedy fence rows did not have ‘No Hunting’ signs posted and the leasing of property for hunting rights wasn’t considered other than for waterfowl.